Undercurrent, the scuba diving magazine for serious divers reviews dive resorts and scuba diving equipment Public Area Online Members' Area

 Including the Great Barrier Reef, Heron Island and Whitsunday Islands

-Cairns, the jumping-off spot for the Great Barrier Reef, is a youth-oriented, tropical city with plenty of hotels and restaurants as well as an assortment of day boats going to the Reef and overnight trips to Cod Hole.
-Cairn's "beach" is a mud flat dotted with roseate spoonbills and other tropical birds, and you can visit the reptile farm to gawk at saltwater crocodiles eating chickens or take the Kuranda Railway for a look at a magnificent waterfall. ...
+A vast continental island bordered by the Indian Ocean the Coral Sea and the South Atlantic, with diving as varied.
+The Queensland coast is most popular for diving with Cairns the jumping-off point for the Great Barrier Reef.
+It is a youth-oriented, tropical city with plenty of hotels and restaurants as well as an assortment of day boats going to the Reef and overnight trips to Cod Hole at Lizard Island.
+Cairn's "beach" is a mud flat dotted with roseate spoonbills and other tropical birds, and you can visit the reptile farm to gawk at saltwater crocodiles eating chickens or take the Kuranda Railway for a look at a magnificent waterfall . . .

-Pricey Lizard Island is the northernmost land-based operation; they have day trips to Cod Hole to pet friendly, refrigerator-sized potato cod.
-Although the GBR (or, as our correspondent called it, the Pretty Good Barrier Reef) gets most of the press, better by a hundred miles is the Coral Sea, whose outlying atolls and pinnacles such as Marion Reef offer some of the best diving in the world.
-To the south, the wreck of the /Yongala /out from Townsville may be the best fish-covered wreck in the world....
+Lizard Island is the northernmost land-based operation; they have day trips to Cod Hole (Ribbon Reef #10) to pet-friendly, refrigerator-sized potato cod, locally known as groper.
+Although the GBR has had some bad press, better by a hundred miles is the Coral Sea, whose outlying atolls and pinnacles such as Flinders Reef offer some of the best diving in the world.
+To the south, the current-blasted wreck of the Yongala out from Townsville is often claimed to be the best fish-covered wreck in the world . . .

-Moving from Queensland south, you'll pass from full-on tropics, through temperate water, to chilly water in Sydney, and finally into the really cold stuff when you reach Tasmania....
-Don't worry about the Great White in the GBR; they hang around south of Sydney, off Adelaide where the water is cooler.
-On the west coast of Australia, sea planes from Exmouth lead dive boats to schools of whale sharks on Ningaloo Reef.
+Moving from Queensland south, you'll pass from full-on tropics, with such places as the eco-resort at Lady Elliot Island and Heron Island at the barrier reef's southern end, through temperate water, to chilly water in Sydney, and finally into the really cold stuff when you reach Tasmania . . .
+Don't worry about the Great White in the GBR; they hang around south of Sydney, off Adelaide where the water is cooler, although Rodney Fox and his son operate cage dives for those who are interested.
+The Indian Ocean coast of Australia is notable for whale sharks, where seaplanes from Exmouth lead dive boats to aggregations at Ningaloo Reef.

 Australia Seasonal Dive Planner